pauldes/nba/README.md

 **Imbalanced data** : there is only 1 MVP per year, among hundreds of players.

 Solutions :
 - use MVP share instead of MVP award
 - use generally accepted tresholds to filter non-MVP players : more than 40% of games played

 **Label consistency** : a player winning MVP one year may not have won MVP the year before, event with the same stats.
-It all depends on the concurrency.
+It all depends on the other players competition.

 Solutions :
 - normalize stats per season
   - min-max scaling